 Employees Don’t Understand Benefits: 6 Fixes for Open Enrollment

-More than 80% of your employees don’t understand benefits.
-And that’s an issue as open enrollment season bears down.
+Nearly 90% of your employees don’t understand benefits.
+And that’s a real concern as open enrollment season is knocking on our doors.

-They need to understand what they have, what they need and what they could have.
+Employees need to understand the benefits they have, the benefits they need and the benefits they could have.

-That means HR pros and their teams want to up their education game so employees understand benefits today to make better decisions during open enrollment — and throughout the year so they use and engage with what’s available and ideal for them.
+That means HR pros and their teams want to improve the education so employees understand benefits and make better decisions during open enrollment.
+Then, they can use and engage with what’s available and ideal for them throughout the year.

 Why They Don’t Understand Benefits

-On average, about 85% of employees are confused by their benefits, according to a Hubspot study.
-Anecdotally, 15% of them know this much: where their card is!
+Eighty-six percent of employees are confused by their benefits, according to a BusinessSolver study.
+(Anecdotally, the previous year’s study found that 15% at least knew where their card was!)

-Many don’t understand their benefits.
-Some don’t care enough to learn more.
-In fact, more than 90% of employees say they typically select the same plan from the prior year, according to a survey by Voya Financial.
+Beyond being confused, many don’t care enough to learn more.
+About 90% of employees say they usually just select the same plan from the prior year, according to a survey by Voya Financial.
+That way, they don’t have to think too much about the whole process.

 Knowing that most employees don’t fully understand where they stand with benefits, you’ll want to help them learn more.